A regular column on Treading Lightly Upon The Earth

 It’s becoming easier to buy products made from recycled materials, and it is also becoming easier to buy items that can be recycled.
 This is thanks to us.

 Political pressure and people power, to say nothing of scientific evidence that proves how vital it is, mean that we are all much more likely to read a newspaper printed on newsprint containing a high proportion of recycled fibre.
-We now look for those little words on packaging that say it is made from recycled material.
+We now look for those little words on the packaging that say it is made from recycled material.
 Paper kitchen towels can be recycled in the compost bin.
 A manually operated shredder will work wonders on documents and produce compostable material.

 Simple gadgets convert newspapers into bricks that provide efficient fuel for the fire.

-Plastic drink bottles and tubs are shipped to China from Europe and recycled into fabric to satisfy the world’s need for lightweight, hardwearing, warm, synthetic fleece jackets.
+Plastic drink bottles and tubs are shipped to China from Europe and recycled into the fabric to satisfy the world’s need for lightweight, hardwearing, warm, synthetic fleece jackets.

 Mobile (cell) phones can be taken apart and the various components re-used.

 However, the hunger to recycle is tempered by the risk to the health of those undertaking the work.
-Fortunately, dangerous elements such as lead, chromium and cadmium are at last being designed out of things like electrical equipment.
+Fortunately, dangerous elements such as lead, chromium, and cadmium are at last being designed out of things like electrical equipment.

 As the economies of less developed countries take off, inadequacies in the surrounding infrastructure are often exposed.
 Those countries are less likely to have systems in place to cope with the rubbish that gets created by a so-called modern society.
-Everything, from old CFC-filled fridges and cars, to polystyrene boxes and non-biodegradable rope, just piles up, un-processed and unloved.
+Everything, from old CFC-filled fridges and cars to polystyrene boxes and non-biodegradable rope, just piles up, un-processed and unloved.

 It is the countryside and urban wasteland that is most vulnerable, and perhaps it is their landfill sites that become clogged quickest with waste created by newly affluent citizens.
 Their governments need persuading to initiate sustainable schemes for recycling and to introduce penalties for manufacturers who pollute the environment.